Professorial Staff - Violin

 “Matthew Trusler has been attracting the kind of praise normally reserved for a young Oistrakh” The Independent

-Performing on a bow once owned by Heifetz, given to him by Herbert Axelrod (who himself received it from Heifetz), Trusler has received particular acclaim for his performances of works from the 20th century, including concertos by Walton, Berg, Britten and Lindberg.
-His recording of concertos by Korngold and Rozsa with the Dusseldorf Symphony received 5 stars in BBC Music Magazine, and the headline “Hotter than Heifetz?”
+Performing on a bow once owned by Heifetz, given to him by Herbert Axelrod (who himself received it from Heifetz), Trusler has received particular acclaim for his performances of works from the 20th century, including concertos by William Walton, Alban Berg, Benjamin Britten and Magnus Lindberg.
+His recording of concertos by Erich Wolfgang Korngold and Miklós Rózsa with the Düsseldorf Symphony Orchestra received five stars in BBC Music Magazine with the headline “Hotter than Heifetz?”

 Trusler has been invited to perform as a recitalist and concerto soloist throughout Europe, Australia, the USA, Japan and South Africa.
-In the UK he has performed with major orchestras including the BBC Symphony, BBC Scottish and BBC Welsh orchestras, the Philharmonia, London Philharmonic, Royal Philharmonic, City of Birmingham, Halle and Academy of St. Martin-in-the-Fields.
-Further afield, he has appeared with the Minnesota Orchestra, NDR Hanover, Helsinki Philharmonic, Deutsche Symphony Berlin, Malaysian Philharmonic, Dusseldorf Tonhalle, Flanders Symfonieorkest and Johannesburg Philharmonic.
-Some of his personal highlights include his debut at the BBC Proms where he performed the Mathias Violin Concerto with the BBC National Orchestra of Wales, tours with the Australian orchestras (including appearances in Perth, Queensland and Tasmania), a tour of Germany with the Academy of St. Martin-in-the-Fields and Sir Neville Marriner, and a tour of Mexico with Martyn Brabbins and the Philharmonia.
+In the UK he has performed with major orchestras including the BBC Symphony, BBC Scottish and BBC Welsh Orchestras, the Philharmonia, London Philharmonic, Royal Philharmonic, City of Birmingham, the Hallé and the Academy of St. Martin in the Fields.
+Further afield, he has appeared with the Minnesota Orchestra, NDR Radiophilharmonie Hanover, Helsinki Philharmonic, Deutsche Symphony Berlin, Malaysian Philharmonic, Düsseldorf Tonhalle, Symfonieorkest Vlaanderen and Johannesburg Philharmonic.
+Some of his personal highlights include his debut at the BBC Proms where he performed the Mathias Violin Concerto with the BBC National Orchestra of Wales, tours with the Australian orchestras (including appearances in Perth, Queensland and Tasmania), a tour of Germany with the Academy of St. Martin in the Fields and Sir Neville Marriner, and a tour of Mexico with Martyn Brabbins and the Philharmonia.

 Trusler founded Orchid Classics in 2005, and the label now has major distribution internationally, as well as a separate division for PR and marketing.
 In addition the company launched a foundation to help especially talented young British musicians to make and promote recordings.
 Past and future artists to appear on Orchid in both spoken word and music recordings include Gabriela Montero and Boris Giltburg, Danny DeVito, Clive Owen, Ralph Fiennes, James Gilchrist, the Brodsky Quartet and Ex Cathedra.

-In addition to the Rosza/Korngold, Blues and Pity of War discs Trusler’s recording activities saw the release of a newly orchestrated version of Heifetz’s Porgy and Bess arrangement, with the BBC Concert Orchestra, conducted by Carl Davis, as well as a disc for children entitled Fairy Tales on the Orchid Classics label created to raise money for the Lenny Trusler Children’s Foundation.
-Most recently recording of the Britten violin concerto with the Flanders Symphony Orchestra, has been released also on Orchid Classics, and the next disc will Wonderland – an ambitious project involving 13 composers, 13 animated filmmakers, and illustrator and a best-selling author – produced together with Ashley Wass to celebrate the 150th anniversary of Alice in Wonderland.
+In addition to the Rosza/Korngold, Blues and Pity of War discs, Trusler’s recording activities saw the release of a newly orchestrated version of Heifetz’s Porgy and Bess arrangement, with the BBC Concert Orchestra, conducted by Carl Davis, as well as a disc for children entitled Fairy Tales on the Orchid Classics label created to raise money for the Lenny Trusler Children’s Foundation.
+Most recently, his recording of the Britten Violin Concerto with the Flanders Symphony Orchestra has been released on Orchid Classics, as has Wonderland – an ambitious project involving 13 composers, 13 animated filmmakers, and illustrator and a best-selling author – produced together with Ashley Wass to celebrate the 150th anniversary of Alice in Wonderland.

 Grace Williams - Violin Concerto